Siekwiee/DefendTheCore/docs/gdd.md

 Working Title

-- PolyTower: A Minimal Roguelike Defense
+- Defend the Core: A Hub-Based Survival Defense

 High Concept

-- Defend a geometric tower against escalating waves of abstract enemies using upgrade choices drafted during runs.
-Fast sessions, crunchy synergies, readable visuals.
-No idle/offline progression; all progression is skill- and build-driven with optional meta unlocks earned via in-run achievements.
+- Build and upgrade your core in a persistent hub, then launch into endless survival runs.
+Permanent upgrades are earned in the hub between runs, while rare boss encounters during runs offer powerful temporary boosts.
+Clean geometric visuals, meaningful progression, and skill-based gameplay with persistent save system.

 Target Platform & Tech